working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 ![](/img/blog/mqtt-event-bridge/success.png)

+The generated credentials will allow you to listen any topic matching `{phone number}/#`.

 The following is the output from pasting that mosquitto_sub command in my terminal.
 It shows that I first called my Swedish number and hanging up before it was actually ringing.

 ```json